dheerajbr46/pocket-budget/README.md

 Pocket Budget stores data in the browser using LocalStorage.
 This keeps the app fast, private, and easy to run locally.

-There is currently no backend because the app does not need one for its core experience.
+There is no backend because the app does not need one for its core experience.
 Transactions, budget goals, currency settings, and recurring transaction state are all handled locally.
-Export and import features provide basic data portability without creating an account.
+JSON and CSV export provide data portability without an account.

 ## Smart Insights